Lush, green forests.

 Norway is actually a lot more affordable now, especially if you've got dollars, euros, pounds or Danish kroners.

-The Norwegian krone (NOK) is at a historically low exchange rate, making this high-cost country cheaper than ever.
+The Norwegian krone (NOK) has a historically low exchange rate, making this normally high-cost country cheaper than ever.
 So what are you waiting for?